pulumi/pulumi-hugo/themes/default/content/blog/deploy-wordpress-aws-pulumi-ansible/index.md

 * Declare configuration commands, still all within Pulumi's programming model, to perform two tasks:
     1. Update packages over SSH, using `yum` to ensure prerequisites like Python are present.
     2. Run the Ansible Playbook on the machine running Pulumi as the Ansible control node.
-This installs and confiugres WordPress on the new infrastructure.
+This installs and configures WordPress on the new infrastructure.

 * Run a single command, `pulumi up`, to orchestrate everything, including provisioning or updating the AWS infrastructure and running commands and Ansible playbooks to perform the on-VM configuration.